Best Food for Rottweiler

 Rottweiler Nutritional Profile

-Dietary planning for Rottweiler starts with understanding this breed's Large (80-135 lbs) physique and loyal character.
+Begin any Rottweiler feeding conversation with the basics of the breed: a Large (80-135 lbs) physique and a loyal character.
+Those two facts shape almost every diet decision that follows.
 Over a 9-10 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Rottweiler need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Rottweiler's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Rottweiler to maintain coat health and joint function.

 Life-Stage Feeding Guide for Rottweiler